-McAfee: Big Spike In Mac OS Malware In 2016, Mostly From Adware Bunding
+McAfee: Big Spike In Mac OS Malware In 2016, Mostly From Adware Bundling

 Oh... wait...

+Voila; no more autoplay.
+The only downside is that some Youtube videos have to be clicked 2 or 3 times to get them to play.

+At least sound in such videos is no longer a concern [mozilla.org] on Linux.

-Article has (almost) nothing to do with MacOS (Score:4, Interesting)
+Article has (almost) nothing to do with MacOS (Score:5, Informative)

 The summary raises an interesting issue, that "the big increase in Mac OS malware was due to adware bundling."
 What adware is being bundled with what software or hardware?
 Obviously, Apple isn't going to be bundling adware with their MacOS devices, so who is doing this?
 What has been the effect of this malware?
 What's the most common malware, and what does it do?
 How is this affecting Mac users?